Explore our expert-made templates & start with the right one for you.

 More productized offerings to come

 To the best of our knowledge, Upsolver is the only product currently on the market that offers this level of self-service for cloud data lakes.
-However, with growing interest in data lakes we expect to see more competition and more productized offerings for data ingestion, serverless querying and more.
+However, with growing interest in data lake technology, we expect to see more competition and more productized offerings for data ingestion, serverless querying, data security and more.
 Some of these services will compete with our own product, others will compliment it; either way, we’re looking forward to seeing what lies ahead!

 SQLake is Upsolver’s newest offering.
 It lets you build and run reliable data pipelines on streaming and batch data via an all-SQL experience.
 Try it for free.
 No credit card required.